Getting Started

 Snipping Ends

-Use clippers or scissors to snip the melted plastic ends.
+Use clippers or scissors to snip the melted filament ends.
 This will help you avoid any unnecessary jams in your 3Doodler pen.

-While extruding, simply touch the tip of the 3Doodler to both pieces of plastic you want to join together.
+While extruding, simply touch the tip of the 3Doodler to both pieces of filament you want to join together.
 This is an essential skill that will help you Doodle to infinity and beyond.

 Still Struggling?